SAP-docs/abap-platform-trial-image/README.md

 **No explicit port exposure** - append the line `<the container's IP>  vhcala4hci`

-### SAPGUI

-Please, add a custom specified system with the Application Server `<the container's IP>`or *localhost* if you exposed the port 3200 (i.e. `-p 3200:3200`) or *vhcala4hci* if you updated your *hosts* file.
-Finally use Instance `00` and SID `A4H`.

-The user name is *DEVELOPER* with the password *Htods70334*.
-This is also predefined (same password) for client 000,client 001:  SAP* , DDIC.

 ### SAP Cloud Connector

-To be able to use SAP Cloud Connector, you must start the connector start an additional service via the following commands:
+To be able to use SAP Cloud Connector, you must start an additional service via the following commands:

 ```bash
 docker exec -it a4h bash